-• Discharge summaries: Neonatal Fellows are to ensure that every patient admitted to the Newborn Intensive Care Unit has a summary ready to be sent out on discharge.
-While the completion of discharge summaries is generally the Neonatal Registrar's responsibility, both deceased and complex patients require a summary to be generated by a Fellow.

-• Departmental meetings: Ward meetings are held weekly and Fellows are expected to attend and contribute.
-There are also regular Unit Management meetings and combined Consultant/Fellow meetings.
+- Discharge summaries: Neonatal Fellows are to ensure that every patient admitted to the Newborn Intensive Care Unit has a summary ready to be sent out on discharge.
+While the completion of discharge summaries is generally the Neonatal Registrar's responsibility, both deceased and complex patients require a summary to be generated by a Fellow. - Departmental meetings: Ward meetings are held weekly and Fellows are expected to attend and contribute.
+There are also combined Consultant/Fellow meetings.